This post may contain affiliate links. Please see my disclosure to learn about the care I take when recommending products to my readers.

 How Do I Make a Neem Oil Spray?

 Making your own neem oil spray is no different than following a recipe for your favorite meal.
-There are several must-have ingredients, but countless varieties and takes depending on which recipe you use.
+There are several must-have ingredients, but countless varieties depending on which recipe you use.

 An effective neem oil spray has three primary ingredients: neem oil concentrate, an emulsifying agent, and water.
 When combined properly, these ingredients create a potent yet natural pesticide that kills a variety of home and garden bugs.